LoicChesneau/ga_analytics_engineer/README.md

 With an optional additional key:
 - `url`: url the user has triggered the action from

+**DISCLAIMER**: these data are randomly faked end to end, do not try to interpret them beyond exercises instructions.

+### 0.1

+Create a local PostgreSQL instance

+### 0.2

+Create a table named `raw_payloads` in the SQL instance you have just created and insert the payloads provided in `./data/tracking_payloads_20210603.csv`.

+### 0.3

+Parse the json objects you have inserted in `raw_payloads`: each key should become a column, each value should become a row value.
+With your parsing query, create another table named `events` and insert your parsed version of `raw_payloads` inside of it.

+## Exercise 1: Sessions

-We want to aggregate these events together to analyse user behavior over a certain period of time.
+We want to aggregate events together to analyse user behavior over a certain period of time.

 ### 1.1

 Create a table that aggregates events per session of events.
-If a user has stopped their activity for more than 30 minutes, we should consider the session as ended.
+Sessions are segmented period of activity we observe for a user.
+In this exercise, we consider that if a user stops their activity for more than 30 minutes, the session as ended.
+If a user starts their activity again, then a new session begins until the user stops for more than 30 minutes again.

 The SQL query you design to create this table should ultimately respect the following format:
 - `anonymous_id`